National liberalism: Israel

-Since 1973, Likud – National Liberal Movement operates in Israel as the main centre-right and Zionist political party in the country.
+Since 1973, Likud – National Liberal Movement operates in Israel as the main right-wing and Zionist political party in the country.
 It historically based its ideology upon the national liberal principles of Ze'ev Jabotinsky, known as Revisionist Zionism.
 This has led to a combination of liberal policies (such as free market economics in Israel) and nationalist policies (such as vaguely supporting some idea of Greater Israel and an Israeli one-state solution).

 In recent years, other national liberal parties in Israel (such as Yisrael Beiteinu, National Unity, New Hope, and Derekh Eretz) that have either explicitly or implicitly supported a two-state solution, albeit not necessarily based upon the 1949 Armistice border.
 The main exception to this is Derekh Eretz, which can best be described as a center-right, moderately conservative pro-peace party.
 Even still, Derekh Eretz falls strongly within the national liberal politics of Israel, given its support for Zionism and promotion of a secular, free market, democratic, and Jewish Israel.